Mission Bend, Texas: Private schools

 Iman Academy Southwest is currently in the limited purpose Houston city limits.
 Previously it was in Mission Bend CDP.

 Mission Bend Christian Academy is located north of the CDP.

 Colleges and universities

 The Texas Legislature designated Houston Community College System (HCC) as serving Alief ISD.
+Additionally, it specifies that the HCC boundary includes "the part of the Fort Bend Independent School District that is not located in the service area of the Wharton County Junior College District and that is adjacent to the Houston Community College System District."
+Wharton College's boundary within FBISD is defined only as the City of Sugar Land and the ETJ of Sugar Land, and the Fort Bend portion is in the Houston ETJ, not the Sugar Land ETJ.
+Mission Bend is in HCC.

+Libraries

+Fort Bend County Libraries operates the Mission Bend Branch.

 Parks and recreation

 Fort Bend County owns and operates the Mission West Park in Mission Bend.
 The park includes a baseball blacktop, a play area, tables, a walking track, and a volleyball court.

 Transportation

 Metropolitan Transit Authority of Harris County, Texas (METRO) operates public bus services in the area.
 The agency operates the Mission Bend Park and Ride in an unincorporated area of Harris County, near Mission Bend.